 Cold Standby

-In this approach, a secondary RabbitMQ cluster is set up but remains inactive until a failure occurs.
+In this approach, a secondary broker is set up but remains inactive until a failure occurs.
 The secondary cluster is only brought online when the primary cluster fails.
 A cold standby approach generally has higher RTO and RPO, as it takes more time to set up the backup system and may not have the most recent data.

 For CloudAMQP, using cold standby means creating a new cluster when an incident occurs, based on your current definitions.
 Cold standby has a longer RPO because some messages in the original cluster might not have been consumed at the time of the disaster.
 It also has a longer RTO due to the time needed to set up a new cluster and switch clients.
 However, it’s more cost-effective since you don’t need to run a secondary cluster all the time.